Terriao/OpenJND/README.md

 For reproducing the numbers in the original papers, MATLAB.
 For integration into modern pipelines and for fully open-source dependencies, Python.
 C++ only when latency is the binding constraint.

 **Why grayscale only?**
-The classic JND literature is luminance-channel-first; sticking to grayscale keeps the comparison clean.
-Yang et al. is the catalogue's exception with a native YCbCr formulation; further colour-aware extensions are on the [roadmap](#roadmap).
+The classic JND literature is luminance-channel-first, and a grayscale-first catalogue keeps the comparison clean.
+Colour-aware extensions — starting with the YCbCr branch of Yang et al. and CIELAB-based variants — are on the [roadmap](#roadmap).

 **What is PSPNR and why is it not just PSNR?**
 PSPNR (introduced by Chou & Li) counts only distortion above the per-pixel JND threshold.
 Two images can have identical PSNR yet very different PSPNR if one hides its distortion in regions of high JND budget.

 **Is MATLAB required?**
-No. Every method except the MATLAB-only Wu (free energy) also has a Python implementation that runs on the open-source SciPy / NumPy / OpenCV stack.
+No. Every method except the MATLAB-only Wu (free energy) also has a Python implementation that runs on the open-source SciPy / NumPy / OpenCV stack. **A platform caveat for Liu et al.:** the MATLAB port pulls in a Windows-pre-compiled MEX library; the Python port has no such dependency and runs on all platforms.

 **Can I cite OpenJND independently of any specific method?**
 Yes — see [Citation](#citation).
 Please *also* cite the original paper for each method you use.